- Fundraising & Support

 - Know your audience, and direct them to the page.

 Set a clear timetable for publishing posts on your company page, but before that, ask yourself the following question: What are the times that suit my fans?
 If they are employees, is it appropriate to publish during their working hours?
 You may need to conduct some surveys to understand your audience's preferences.

 Start with your friends and relatives and those around you, invite them to join your page, and provide them with beautiful content that motivates them to invite their friends.
 If your budget allows you to launch a marketing campaign, you can launch a targeted ad campaign based on age, demographic, language and interest.

 And this goes without saying: don’t forget to put social network icons on your site and even in your correspondence, to direct your fans to the page.
 When you design your publications, reserve space for your Facebook page link.
 All of this will help you drive traffic to the site.

 Most of these tips aren't exclusive to Facebook, but apply across all social networks.
 But perhaps the most important advice to keep in mind is that you shouldn't leave your community engagement in the virtual space.
 Tell your audience about important events, motivate them to participate in a contest or an entertainment activity, and show up in person to reinforce their relationship with your company, moving it from virtual to real.

 Muhnad Sabha is a tech blogger interested in marketing, e-marketing and social networks.
 He holds a degree in Business Administration from the University of Greenwich, and he gives training sessions on the art of communication and advocacy in non-profit institutions.
-He has a personal blog and you can find him on LinkedIn and on Twitter at @Muhanad_Sabha.
+He has a personal blog and you can find him on LinkedIn and on Twitter.

 subscribe to Wamda newsletter